 Suspension.
 Without prejudice to any other rights or remedies of KOR, KOR may, in its sole discretion, restrict, suspend or terminate access and use of the KOR SaaS Services by any or all Users in the event of (i) any material violation by any User of the AUP after receipt of written notice describing the breach in reasonable detail, or (ii) if KOR reasonably believes continued use thereby threatens the integrity or security of the KOR SaaS Services or violates, or is reasonably likely to violate, the rights of any Person or applicable Laws.
 To the extent reasonably practicable and not prohibited by applicable Laws, KOR will provide advance notice to Client of any such suspension.
 KOR will promptly reinstate Client’s access and use only if and when the issue triggering the suspension has been resolved.
 KOR may terminate a User’s access to the System if User has no activity for a period of 365 or more consecutive days on behalf of Client.

 Trial Services.
 If Client is using a free trial, a proof of concept version of KOR SaaS Services, or a beta version of the KOR SaaS Services (collectively, “Trial Services”), KOR makes such Trial Services available to Client until the earlier of: (i) the end of the free trial or proof of concept period or beta testing period as communicated by KOR or as set forth in the applicable Addendum; and (ii) KOR making available to Client any purchased version of such KOR SaaS Services (“Trial Services Period”).
 Notwithstanding the provisions of Section 2(b) above, during the Trial Services Period, the Client may use the Trial Services solely for their internal business purposes and solely for purposes of evaluating the KOR SaaS Services, in accordance with and subject to the terms and conditions of this USA.
 Any and all data Client enters into the Trial Services and any configurations made to the Trial Services by or for Client during the Trial Services Period will be permanently lost unless Client: (A) has purchased a subscription to the same KOR SaaS Services as covered by the Trial Services and the applicable Addendum provides for retention of such Client Data; or (B) exports such data or configurations before the end of the Trial Services Period.
-NOTWITHSTANDING ANY PROVISION OF THIS USA TO THE CONTRARY, (X) KOR PROVIDES THE TRIAL SERVICES SOLELY ON AN “AS IS” AND “AS AVAILABLE” BASIS WITHOUT ANY WARRANTIES OR REPRESENTATIONS OF ANY KIND, EXPRESS OR IMPLIED, AND (Y) EXCEPT TO THE EXTENT LIABILITY CANNOT BE LIMITED UNDER APPLICABLE LAWS, KOR SHALL HAVE NO LIABILITY FOR DAMAGES OF ANY KIND, INCLUDING DIRECT DAMAGES, WITH RESPECT TO USE BY CLIENT OF THE TRIAL SERVICES INFRINGE UPON ANY INTELLECTUAL PROPERTY RIGHTS OR ANY LOSS OF DATA CAUSED BY KOR’S GROSS NEGLIGENCE.
+NOTWITHSTANDING ANY PROVISION OF THIS USA TO THE CONTRARY, (X) KOR PROVIDES THE TRIAL SERVICES SOLELY ON AN “AS IS” AND “AS AVAILABLE” BASIS WITHOUT ANY WARRANTIES OR REPRESENTATIONS OF ANY KIND, EXPRESS OR IMPLIED, AND (Y) EXCEPT TO THE EXTENT LIABILITY CANNOT BE LIMITED UNDER APPLICABLE LAWS, KOR SHALL HAVE NO LIABILITY FOR DAMAGES OF ANY KIND, INCLUDING DIRECT DAMAGES, WITH RESPECT TO USE BY CLIENT OF THE TRIAL SERVICES INFRINGE UPON ANY INTELLECTUAL PROPERTY RIGHTS OR ANY LOSS OF DATA UNLESS CAUSED BY KOR’S GROSS NEGLIGENCE, FRAUD OR WILFULL MISCODUNCT.

 CLIENT OBLIGATIONS